What’s Happening with Residential Construction in Asheville?

 Those building permit numbers are also reflected in the real estate markets.
 If we look at Buncombe County in the 4th quarter of 2018 there were 1,089 active listings.
 Of those listings, there were 853 listings that were sold and 34 in the pending column at the end of 2018 for 887 units either sold or pending.
 For the first quarter of 2019 through March 16, 2019, there were 1,089 active listings, of those listings 522 were sold and 452 were pending for a grand total of 974 units either pending or sold.
 When looking at this matrix we see a 9% increase in pending/sold properties from the end of 2018 to the first quarter of 2019 in the Buncombe County real estate market.

 Between 2000 and 2010 the city [Asheville] saw 21.1% growth as the city continues to grow and modernize.
 Recent estimates show that the population is up almost 9% since the last census taken in 2010, indicating that this mountain city still has a lot of growing to do in its future.

 Buncombe County Population Growth

-While the construction and real estate markets have cooled down from the high flying markets in 2016 and 2017, these latest reports indicates a real estate market that is still healthy with some room to grow devoid of any major problems on a national level.
+While the construction and real estate markets have cooled down from the high flying markets in 2016 and 2017, these latest reports indicate a real estate market that is still healthy with some room to grow devoid of any major problems on a national level.
 When we look at these real estate market numbers compared with the Buncombe County area population growth which is projected to be between 12-18% when looked at from the years 2010-2020, we see a market that is still competitive for buyers looking for their next home in the area.